joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 	- Number Guessing Game (Extra)
 	- Conversion program (SI Units) (?) [best with arrays though...]

-### Review (Mini-Quiz)
-Alright guys.
-For the first five or so minutes of class I'd like you all to briefly review your notes from chapters 1 to 4.
-Use the lecture notes, book, and my online notes to help you all out.
-I'll have the questions on the projector.

-Another note: I don't know exactly how Dr. Tian will make your exams, and this is only a guess on my part.

-__TO-DO__

 ### Solutions (From Last Week)
 Above this are the .cpp solutions from last week's exercises.
 For each week from now on, I'm going to place the solutions to the previous week's solutions there.